be9/babank/README.md

 [Get transfers for a given account](https://babank-for-plaid.herokuapp.com/apipie/1/transfers/index.html) is probably the trickiest endpoint because it makes sure you won't request too many data at once.
 You must provide a date interval (start_date .. end_date) and then it enforces pagination on you.
 No more than one page (max. size 100) will be returned.

+### Things that I would do next..

+Now, this is a limited scope project, but here are things I would certainly add if I had more time:

+* More accurate authentication with separate users (currently it's only a single token) and different levels of access.
+* Audit log.
+Store all operations, esp. updates and retraction into a separate table.
+* Caching.
+Database load could be mitigated if balances were to cached.